Santosh4306/Santosh4306/README.md

 - 📫 How to reach me msantosh4306@gmail.com this is mail u reach me here
 -  about me
 -  i am from punganur i have completed my 10th  with 6.5 percent further i have completed my diploma in ece with 74 percent
--  and futher i have  completed my degree in bsc with 73 percent and now i am pursing post graduation program in Data analytics in imarticus in hyderabad
+-  and futher i have  completed my degree in bsc with 73 percent and now i am pursing post graduation program in Data analytics in imarticus, Hyderabad
 -  futher i am planed to settle  my life in a good position i am very happy to explore my ideas and good things

 <!---